nunoOliveiraqwe/merkleTree/readme.md

         // Create the Merkle tree using a custom hash function MerkleTree<ByteArray, HashableImpl> refTree = new MerkleTree<>(elements, hashes -> {
+            //used to hash the parent, hashes contain the hash of the left and right child
-            MessageDigest md5 = null;
+            // here we just create a md5(hash(a),hash(b)9 MessageDigest md5 = null;
             try {
                 md5 = MessageDigest.getInstance("md5");